-Our new Supplier and Contract Management System enables us to record the compliance of our suppliers and ensure that we challenge our supply chain to re-assert their compliance on an annual basis.
-An internal audit will be conducted biannually to track the progress on modern slavery and will conduct steps to make sure that the modern slavery is complied with.
+Our Supplier and Contract Management System enables us to record the compliance of our suppliers and ensure that we challenge our supply chain to re-assert their compliance on an annual basis.
+An internal audit is conducted bi-annually to track the progress of modern slavery prevention measures and will conduct steps to make sure that the modern slavery laws and regulations are complied with.

-Access Australia will follow the Steps for Updating Policies and Procedure in Response to Legislative Change Policy to ensure up-to-date compliance with the legislation by the risk and compliance team, and the legal team.
+Access Australia will follow the Steps for Updating Policies and Procedures in Response to Legislative Change Policy to ensure up-to-date compliance with the legislation by the risk and compliance team, and the legal team.
 This process includes:

-- 1) identifying changes to legislation and regulations, - 2) identifying the relevant company policies, - 3) determining if relevant company policies cover or meet the standard the changes, - 4) updating the relevant policies to meet the standard, - 5) disseminating notifications and training materials to promote compliance and understanding, - 6) noting the update in a change log, and - 7) monitoring and measuring the effectiveness of the updates in meeting the standard the changes set.
+- 1) identifying changes to legislation and regulations, - 2) identifying the relevant company policies, - 3) determining if relevant company policies cover or meet the standard of the changes, - 4) updating the relevant policies to meet the standard, - 5) disseminating notifications and training materials to promote compliance and understanding, - 6) noting the update in a change log, and - 7) monitoring and measuring the effectiveness of the updates in meeting the standard the changes set.